bioSBM: a random graph model to integrate epigenomic data in chromatin structure prediction

-SBMs are a particular class of random graphs.
+SBM's are a particular class of random graphs.
 A graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ consists of a set of vertices $\mathcal{V}$, representing entities $1,\ldots,N$ and a set of edges $(i,j)\in\mathcal{E}\subset \mathcal{V}\times\mathcal{V}$, denoting pairwise interactions between these entities.
 Edges can be binary, indicating the presence or the absence of a link, or they can be weighted, reflecting the {\it strength} of interactions.
-Random graphs~\cite{frieze_introduction_2015,bollobas_random_2001} denote graphs whose structure is itself a random variable, usually as a result of a random attachment process.
+Random graphs~\cite{frieze_introduction_2015,bollobas_random_2001} denote graphs whose edges (or edge values) are generated according to a probability distribution, making the graph structure itself random.

-SBMs have their roots in the world of social sciences~\cite{lee_review_2019,daudin_mixture_2008}, where they were used to model populations divided into sub-populations or {\it communities}.
+SBM's have their roots in the world of social sciences~\cite{lee_review_2019,daudin_mixture_2008}, where they were used to model populations divided into sub-populations or {\it communities}.
 The central idea is that interactions between individuals are influenced by their community, creating a non-trivial structure in the interaction graph.
-This simple yet powerful idea made SBMs into popular models to study general types of relational data.
+This simple yet powerful idea made block models into popular models to study general types of relational data.

-Numerous algorithms have been developed to detect community structures in complex networks and to make sense of them~\cite{abbe_community_2018,whitaker_predicting_2015}.
-Box~\ref{box:stochastic_block_models} provides a schematic overview of the main ideas behind SBMs and of some of their most common extensions.
+Numerous algorithms have been developed to detect community structures in complex networks and to make sense of them~\cite{abbe_community_2018,zhou_sequence-based_2022,yang_epiphany_2023,cabreros_detecting_2015}.
+Box~\ref{box:stochastic_block_models} provides a schematic overview of the main ideas behind SBM's and of some of their most common extensions.